binaryage/totalfinder-web/free-licenses.md

 ## Free licenses for users

-I will grant a free license to you if you meet any of these criterias:
+I will grant a free license to you if:

 1. you **helped directly** in TotalFinder development (e.g. [translators](http://github.com/binaryage/totalfinder-i18n/contributors) -> [visit this page](http://github.com/binaryage/totalfinder-i18n) to help with translation)
 2. you created or significantly **contributed to an open-source project** I've used in TotalFinder